|

 like the 3-Filters in Colorful Leadership, People-Feelings,

+Quality-Security, and Innovation-Future.
 At the conference I ran into Cheryl

 White, author of Change on Demand.
 As we were listening to